nice-game-hints/deponia/04-village/energy-rich/index.md

 Why does it have to be so hard, always.
 Use the lock pick!

 # Thanks...
 Okay, it didn't work, my bad.
 Lousy lock pick.
-[How to get into the car][car] Open the car door with the key.
+[How to get into the car](/04-village/energy-rich/key-inside.md) Open the car door with the key.

 # Pop!